blahcat/blahcat.github.io/content/2016-03-08-bkpctf-2016-complex-calc.md

       pointers of the list are updated using the `unlink` macro.
    1. If the size is higher than `MMAP_THRESHOLD`, then the chunk was not allocated via the `brk`/`sbrk` syscall, but mapped in memory via the syscall `mmap`.
-If this heap chunk is mmaped, then its size will be a multiple of 2 (i.e. size & 2 = 2).
+If this heap chunk is `mmap`-ed, then its size will be a multiple of 2 (i.e. size & 2 = 2).

 This actually shows quite well in the flow graph: